 (c) no later than 30 days following adjournment of a legislative session and must include all payments made during the session, except as previously reported.

-(3) If payments are made to influence any other official action by a public official or made to influence other action and legislative action, a report must be made:
+(3) If payments are made to influence any other official action by a legislator or made to influence other action and legislative action, a report must be made: